 A compelling sense of release filled me, like my soul was about to leave my body.
 And then I think it did.

 I floated like a balloon just above myself.
 I could see myself lying in the stream below the bridge.
 I was a broken, twisted heap.
 My backpack, bedroll, and shirt were missing, my pants torn.
-I was covered in blood, and the water around me swirled with it.
+I was covered in blood, the water around me swirling with it.

 It was over for me, and I knew it.
 But I didn’t feel fear or loss; rather the sense that a new home waited for me somewhere ... beyond.
 I glanced up, because I was sure that was where it was, and besides, that’s where balloons go when released, right?
 Up?

-The bridge I had the good sense to avoid when I left but not when I returned arched blackly over a settling pink-white sky.
-Towering fir trees on both sides of it watched me die with indifference.
+The bridge I had the good sense to avoid when I left but not when I returned arched blackly over a settling pink-white sky bordered heavily on both sides by dark, skying fir trees.
 Smoke rose from it, as though someone had built a campfire on it.

 I gazed back down at myself.
 I could smell the air and feel a slight chill on my skin, but not the frigid water as it rushed over my broken form.
 It was like the nerves of my tethered soul were feeling, not those in my body.
 It was the oddest sensation.

 All I had to do was let go.
 Let go and float into the sky, and be free forever.
 I turned back to face the bridge.
 As I voiced my final mortal wish, there she was.